The Least Likely Anti-Trump Protest Songs

 “I wanted to bring together a group of artists I admired and create a collection of political music for a cause I believe in,” D’Amato wrote for the EP’s description, “but I also wanted to push on the idea of what exactly makes a song political.
 The tracks here are a mix of covers and originals reimagined for a year in which kindness and empathy have become their own form of political statements.”

-The EP’s title, of course, comes from the theme song from the iconic children’s show Mister Rogers' Neighborhood—a song which D’Amato reimagined as an open-arms greeting for refugees while the president and his base seek to dehumanize, ignore, or treat them all as suspected terrorists.
+The title, of course, comes from the theme song from the iconic children’s show Mister Rogers' Neighborhood—a song which D’Amato reimagined as an open-arms greeting for refugees while the president and his base actively work to dehumanize, ignore, or treat them all as suspected terrorists.

 The project began with that song, D’Amato explained, “because I was imagining what would happen to Mr. Rogers if he sang that song in 2017.
 Rush Limbaugh would be blasting him as part of the ‘liberal elite’ inviting terrorists to live in your town.
 Sean Hannity would lead a boycott to get him taken off the air for ‘supporting sanctuary cities.’